Discover French Polynesia : Nature

 For many, the divine floral scents that perfume the tropical setting remain the most lasting memory of a stay in Polynesia.
 In fact, if you travel with Air Tahiti Nui, flight attendants will present you with a tiare flower, the emblem of Tahiti, as soon as you board the plane: this is the beginning of your journey of the senses...
 This flower and its bewitching fragrance will accompany you throughout Polynesia.

 Other essences include frangipani, which produces yellow and white flowers with a powerful fragrance.
-Flamboyant, native to Madagascar, unfurls small red flowers that decorate the valleys.
+The flamboyant, native to Madagascar, unfurls small red flowers that decorate the valleys.
 Hibiscus blooms in a range of colors: yellow, orange and sometimes bright red.
 Jasmine, ylang-ylang and spearmint are also part of the olfactory landscape.

 Made into necklaces or crowns, worn in the ear or hair, to decorate the house or car, or simply placed in a bowl of water to embalm, flowers are an essential part of life in Tahiti.